Olivier-Berg/PPE-notes/PPE/Philosophy/Logics/Notes/Tutorials/Class 4.md

 and only xyz variables

 p.
 91: why can't "... has a computer" not just be a predicate, why does it have to be "... has ..."
+... and why is it different for 'is'

 ---